erroronline1/qualitymanagement/readme.md

 since ordering things can be expensive for the company, orders can be registered by everyone but have to be verified by persons with respective permissions as managed in the core-drm methods. the same module serves to decrypt the generated verification code for central purchase.

-in theory orders can be piled up and verified en bloc. in practice this is one of the biggest issues using ie11 due to restricted storage space on cookies (10 kb) as opposed to decent browsers with 5 mb localstorage. if your shitty company policy deletes everything on leaving the browser this also is obviously disturbing the workflow. to be honest this system is yet to be implemented properly. once i reach an agreement with central purchasing the data structure might be overhauled to be more efficient. currently the whole order with table styling is stored instead of structured data that would save some space.
+in theory orders can be piled up and verified en bloc. in practice this is one of the biggest issues using ie11 due to restricted storage space on cookies (10 kb) as opposed to decent browsers with 5 mb localstorage. if your shitty company policy deletes everything on leaving the browser this also is obviously disturbing the workflow. to be honest this system is yet to be implemented properly. recently the stored data structure has been overhauled to minimize necessary characters. items added to cart from the stocklist need minimal storage due to referencing the id and allowed editable fields only. this led to an increased efficiency up to 400%. now you can pile up e.g. 20 orders using internet explorer instead of just 5. which is nice. orrders are stored in base64 which still needs more space than the plain json-object but is considered safer regarding special chars.

 dependencies are: the datalist of inventory regarding the shopping cart, optional [datalist of current order status](#ticketorderxlsm)